IHE/ITI.MHDS/index.md

 |                   | Uncontained Reference Option    | Section 50.2.4 |

 Note 1: The Consent Manager Option requires the Authorization Option

+**TODO: I think this table must be converted to html table so that column A can be merged cell**

 ### 50.2.1 Authorization Option